 I wasn’t expecting much from The Frighteners.
 I haven’t seen it since the late 1990s, probably when the laserdisc came out.
 I missed the much-eBayed director’s cut laserdisc and waited to watch the film again until it became available in whatever format.
 I remember Jackson once referred to the version as “The Director’s Fun Cut,” as opposed to anything else, and it is quite a bit of fun.
 The Frighteners is so well-cast, has so many good jokes and performances (Dee Wallace-Stone is particularly good), it’s rather disappointing when it falls apart.
 The added footage does the film no harm, it just has a bad third act….

 Throughout the entire film, Jeffrey Combs irritates as a wacko FBI agent, but he once disappears only to reappear, it becomes obvious how little he brought to the film.
 When he returns, the heart sinks and the eyes roll… He’s actually doing a Jim Carrey impression in the role, stealing mannerisms and expressions from Carrey’s early work–most visibly Ace Ventura and Dumb & Dumber.
 I kept wondering if they’d wanted Carrey (he and Combs share a resemblance), but couldn’t afford him or something.
 Even the initials are the same.
 It’s not just Combs who ruins the third act, it’s just heavy-handed and poorly written… but not so much it spoils the film.

 Oh, lastly, the awful CG special effects.
-They don’t really affect the film’s quality, but many of these shots could have been achieved without CG, just with a miniscule amount of imagination and they would have actually looked good.
+They don’t really affect the film’s quality, but many of these shots could have been achieved without CG, just with a minuscule amount of imagination and they would have actually looked good.